Dell-Networking/ansible-dellos-docs/source/hot_swap_example.rst

 1. After shutting the neighborship in the spine2 switch, check if the ECMP path to spine2 is deleted in each of the leaf switches.

-#.
-Create an inventory file called *inventory.yaml*, then specify the device IP address of all leaf switches.
+Create an inventory file called ``inventory.yaml``, then specify the device IP address of all leaf switches:

 ::